smctighevcp/Packer/README.md

  There are individual builds which are referenced from my blog series (Link) and use some older techniques.
 These are located in the OS specific folders.

  The vm-templates folder contains a combined configuration that uses some newer techniques with multiple improvements, as well as better reuse of the code, making it easier to maintain.
-I currently has a template configuration for Windows Server 2022, Photon and RHEL.
+It currently has a template configuration for Windows Server 2022 (Core & Desktop), Photon and RHEL.

 ## Files